Puran poli

 Prepare Puran Poli:

-1. The puran mixture has cooked now and should be dry and thick.
+1. The Puran mixture has been cooked now and should be dry and thick.

-2. Make flat balls out of the dough like we make for chapatis.
+2. Make flat balls out of the dough as we make chapatis.

 3. Roll it 2 to 3 inches in circumference on a dusted rolling board.

-4. Place a portion of puran mixture in the center of the rolled dough.
+4. Place a portion of the puran mixture in the center of the rolled dough.

-5. Bring the edges together towards the center and Join all the edges and pinch them.
+5. Bring the edges together towards the center Join all the edges and pinch them.

-6. Roll it out again in round shape.
+6. Roll it out again in a round shape.

 7. The cover should be rolled a bit thin and not thick.